Tamara is a mother of three and a grandmother of seven who finds great joy in sharing her life journeys, experiences, and lessons with you.

 In the fall, when the foliage is bursting with the most intense hues, it is stunning to drive around the few winding hilly highways in this area.

 A little past Silver Bay, there is a rock formation that you can drive up to the top of and get a stunning panoramic view of the Lake and cliffs.
 It is just past Palisade Baptist Church and easy to miss if you aren't paying attention.
 There is also a large cell tower at the top that can help you identify it.
 Hang on to your little ones in this area as there is not much for fencing or guard rails.
-The cliffs are a 300-foot sheer drop off, and hikers have fallen and died there.
+The cliffs are a 300-foot sheer drop-off where hikers and tourists have fallen and died.

-On one of our trips, we were privileged to watch a deer rescue here.
-The deer was somehow trapped at the cliff's bottom and discovered by a rock wall climber who assisted in the rescue.
-The video is included below this section—apologies for my poor video taking skills.
+We were privileged to watch a deer rescue here on one of our trips.
+The deer was somehow trapped at the cliff's bottom and discovered by a rock wall climber who assisted recovery.
+The video is included below this section—apologies for my poor video-taking skills.
 Watching it full screen helps.